Chuhinka

-Chuhinka is a small village in Shchastia Raion, in the eastern part of the Luhansk Oblast of Ukraine.
+Chuhinka is a small village in Shyrokyi rural hromada, Shchastia Raion, in the eastern part of the Luhansk Oblast of Ukraine.
 It is near the border of Ukraine and Russia.
-Estimated population of the village is 1,720.
+The village was originally founded in the year 1720.
+According to the 2001 Ukraine Census, it had 1,128 residents, 92.73% of whom were Russian speakers.
 The area is mostly used for farmland, used by individual families after the breakup of the Kolkhoz.
 There is a small river and a mountain.

 Nearby villages include Oleksandrivka and Bilovodsk.